NmadeleiDev/ws_pwa_chat/README.md

 After user signs up or in, websocket connection is established.
 Server sees him as a client and run 2 sub-processes (goroutines) - one for reading from the connection, one for writeing to connection.
 Client is also subscribed to changes in all of his active chats with mongo's collection.Watch method and change stream.
-When there is a new message in some of his active chats, this message is sent to his connection and gets present on user's screen (message is sent to all the chat's participants).
+When there is a new message in some of his active chats, this message is sent to his connection and gets present on user's screen (message is sent to all the chosenChat's participants).

 On the current stage frontend part of the project is fairly simple, as my focus is on server part now.

-In order to test the performance of the app, you can sign up a couple of users, and chat between them.
+In order to test the performance of the app, you can sign up a couple of users, and chosenChat between them.